boilingdata/boilingdata-bdcli/README.md

 ## TL;DR

-You can use this tool to register into BoilingData (or alternatively in [app.boiilngdata.com](https://app.boilingdata.com)) and manage your account and get BoilingData STS Token.
+You can use BDCLI to fully managed your BoilingData account, including integration with your AWS Account (if you have one), share and consume data sets to/from other users.
+See also our demo application [app.boiilngdata.com](https://app.boilingdata.com).

 ```shell
 % npm install -g @boilingdata/boilingdata-bdcli